-Prior to joining the University of Oxford, I was a Lecturer in the Computer Science department at Yale University and a Postdoctoral Associate at the Yale Institute for Network Science, hosted by Sekhar Tatikonda.
+Before joining the University of Oxford, I have been a Lecturer in the Computer Science department at Yale University and a Postdoctoral Associate at the Yale Institute for Network Science, hosted by Sekhar Tatikonda.

-I have a Ph.D. in Operations Research and Financial Engineering from Princeton University, where I worked in Applied Probability under the supervision of Ramon van Handel.
+I have a Ph.D. in Operations Research and Financial Engineering from Princeton University, where I worked in Probability Theory under the supervision of Ramon van Handel.

 Here is my Curriculum Vitae.

-My research interests lie at the intersection of Applied Probability, Statistics, and Computer Science.
-I am interested in the investigation of fundamental principles to perform scalable inference, learning, and optimization in high-dimensional models, and in the design and analysis of algorithms in distributed Machine Learning, with applications to graphical models and Monte Carlo methods.
+My research interests lie at the intersection of Probability, Statistics, and Computer Science.
+I am interested in the investigation of fundamental principles in high-dimensional probability, statistics and optimization to design computationally efficient and statistically optimal algorithms for machine learning.

 As a Fellow at the Alan Turing Institute London, I have been involved with the following activities: